How to Serve Divorce Papers in Contra Costa County

 Why Proper Service Is the Foundation of Your Divorce Case

 In California, a divorce (dissolution of marriage) cannot proceed until the other spouse has been properly served with the initial papers.
-The Contra Costa County Superior Court requires evidence of proper service — in the form of a completed Proof of Service of Summons (form FL-115) — before the case can move forward.
-Without proper service, your case timeline is frozen, and you cannot obtain a default judgment if your spouse doesn't respond.
+Contra Costa County Superior Court requires evidence of proper service — in the form of a completed Proof of Service of Summons (Judicial Council Form FL-115) — before the case can move forward.
+Without proper service, your case timeline is frozen, and you cannot obtain a default judgment if your spouse chooses not to respond.

 Who Can Serve Divorce Papers in California

-California law prohibits the filing party from serving their own spouse — the service must be performed by a third party.
+California law prohibits the filing party from serving their own spouse — the service must be performed by a neutral third party.
 That person must be at least 18 years old and not a party to the case.
-You can ask a friend or family member to serve the papers, but using a professional process server is strongly recommended.
-A professional ensures the documents are served correctly, documents the service properly, and completes the FL-115 form accurately.
+You can ask a trusted friend or adult family member to serve the papers, but using a professional process server is strongly recommended.
+A professional ensures the documents are served correctly, documents the service thoroughly, and completes the FL-115 form accurately in the format required by Contra Costa County Superior Court.

 What Documents Need to Be Served

-The initial service package in a California divorce typically includes: the Summons — Family Law (FL-110), the Petition for Dissolution of Marriage (FL-100), any attachments to the petition, and possibly temporary order requests if filed.
-If there are children involved, the Preliminary Declaration of Disclosure (FL-140) must also eventually be served.
-Your attorney or the court's self-help center can advise on the complete package for your specific situation.
+The initial service package in a California divorce typically includes: the Summons — Family Law (FL-110), the Petition for Dissolution of Marriage (FL-100), any attachments to the petition, and possibly temporary order requests if they've been filed.
+If there are minor children involved, the Preliminary Declaration of Disclosure (FL-140) must also eventually be served, though it typically follows the initial service on a separate timeline.
+The exact package depends on what has been filed.

 Personal Service vs. Service by Mail With Acknowledgment